rubyforgood/human-essentials/doc/architecture/overview.md

  * Using the actual UPC on the packaging
  * Creating barcodes that meaningfully track the item name and quantity in the value (ie. 100X3TDIAPERS)
- * Creating barcodes that track custom bundles the diaper bank frequently dispenses
+ * Creating barcodes that track custom bundles the Essentials Bank frequently dispenses

 Organization barcodes always take precedence when they do a lookup.